What Is Online Banking and How Does It Work?

 There are, however, some potential downsides to managing money this way.
 Consider these potential issues with online banking:

-While most online banks provide a customer service line or chat function, they generally do not offer personal bankers.
-This means that there is no one available face-to-face to help you with your banking needs, such as setting up accounts, applying for loans, and getting a document notarized.
-If you are a person who wants and appreciates this kind of personal connection, you may not be well-suited to digital banking.
+Online banks don’t have physical branches where you can deposit funds or meet face-to-face with a banker to set up accounts, apply for loans, or get a document notarized.
+If you are a person who wants and appreciates physical locations and this kind of personal connection, you may not be well-suited to digital banking.

 There may be some services that you aren’t able to enjoy with an online-only bank.
 It may or may not offer credit cards, car loans, and mortgages; you may not be able to deposit cash easily, as you can at a brick-and-mortar bank branch.
 Every online bank is different, so do your research to see what services they offer.